 Forest thinning programme - 12 October 2020

 Forest Service is starting an extensive thinning programme in Binevenagh Forest.
-The work will involve the felling and removal of selected trees to improve crop quality and maintain forest cover.
+The work will include the felling and removal of selected trees to improve crop quality and maintain forest cover.
 It will also result in better timber quality and will improve biodiversity by reducing the density of trees in the forest.

 Visitors can enjoy views of the surrounding countryside, Lough Foyle and Donegal from the shores of Binevenagh Lake.